 The Scottish Government is responsible for Local Government Elections in Scotland and Scottish Ministers issue rules for the way they are conducted.
 Elections are held to elect Councillors to 32 unitary local authorities in Scotland.
-The next Local Government Election will be held in May, 2017.
-Aberdeenshire Council currently has 68 Councillors (increasing to 70 in May) who cover 19 electoral wards.
 Since 3 May 2007, Councillors have been elected through the Single Transferable Vote (STV) system which allows voters to express a preference for more than one candidate by ranking them in order.

 Scottish Parliamentary Elections